 If the product is weak or failing, this may be considered as a more negative outcome than poorly planned and managed project risk.
 Defective, hard to use, or not needed product may consume much more time and resources than delays and issues in project delivery.

-The BVOP suggests product risk management and the Business Value-Oriented Project Management (BVOPM) office participate in its management.
+The BVOP suggests an integration of product risk management, which the Business Value-Oriented Project Management (BVOPM) office participates in managing.

 Product risk management may include: